mtgrosser/l10n/README.md

 #### Localization of decimal separator and delimiter for numbers

-Localization converts decimal separators and delimiters between locales without re-formatting strings. `to_localized_s` can be called on any object.
+Localization converts decimal separators and delimiters between locales without re-formatting strings. `to_ls` can be called on any object.

 ```ruby
 I18n.as('de') { 1234.5.to_localized_s } => "1.234,5"